tidyverse/dplyr/cran-comments.md

-This is a minor update to fix problem on CRAN mavericks builder.
+This is a minor update to fix build errors on:

+* oldrel-windows
+* release-osx-x86_64-mavericks.

 Compared to the previous submission I have:

-* Bump R version requirement to 3.1.
+* Bumped R version requirement to 3.1.

 * Fixed two unqualified function calls.

 * Ensured that tests work even when RPostgreSQL is not available.

-Apologies for the multiple submissions - if I'd noticed this problem earlier I would've fixed it with 0.3.0.1.
+Apologies for the multiple submissions - if I'd noticed these problem earlier I would've fixed it with 0.3.0.1.
+I've added a note to check the check results before future submissions.

 --------------------------------------------------------------------------------